acimpoeru/HyperFlux/docs/source/high-lift-workshop.rst

 Introduction
 ------------
 The zCFD code is a GPU accelerated high performance computational fluid dynamic software.
 The zCFD solver is an unstructured cell centered finite volume code which solves explicitly the compressible Navier-Stokes equations.
 The solution is preconditioned and the convergence is accelerated using the Multigrid technique along with a dual time stepping method.
 The results consist in high Reynolds number computations using  k-ω SST turbulence model for  the simplified (CASE 1) respectively complex (CASE 2B) configurations at :math:`7^\circ` angle of attack.
-The zCFD solutions were compared with wind tunnel data and other CFD codes such as CFD++ and Ansys FLUENT.
+The zCFD solutions were compared with wind tunnel data and other CFD codes such as Metacomp CFD++ and Ansys FLUENT.
 These codes were selected since they use the same cell-centered approach in combination with k-ω SST model.

 Results
 -------